-January 12 marks ten years since Haiti’s deadly earthquake.
+January 12, 2020, marked ten years since Haiti’s deadly earthquake.
 Usually, Haiti appears in international news when there’s a scandal, a disaster, violence.
 There was a flurry of coverage in October when daily protests, begun with a nine-week general strike – in Haitian Creole, peyi lòk – met with government repression, including the death of three journalists.
 The mobilization has been ongoing since July 2018, leading to a partial report naming high-ranking government officials of mismanagement of PetroCaribe funds published at the end of May 2019.

 Suddenly, after a few individual stories, Haiti disappeared again from the international press.
 It’s almost as if Haiti is no longer here.
 But the ghost of “violence” still haunts people who saw or heard the news.

 But Haiti is here.
 And it will be here.
 And Haitian people are still pushing back against the State that serves the interests of dominant classes and imperialist countries, the “Core Group.”

 People are not only marching in the streets, they are also thinking, analyzing, denouncing, posing solutions, dreaming of another Haiti, another relationship with the world system.
 We write this series of articles to amplify the voices of people who are analyzing the current situation and are trying to find the path to another Haiti.
 In this series of articles, we try to diversify people’s voices, analyses, realities, and demands.